hms-dbmi/chromoscope/docs/private_data.md

 ?> Also see https://stackoverflow.com/a/16350826

-#### 2. Make a datahub using local files
+### Make a data config using local files

-Using the URL of the local files, you can make a [datahub](datahub.md).
+Using the URL of the local files, you can make a [data config](data-config.md).
 For example, the following example uses two files (i.e., SV and CNV) based on the local files.

 ```json
 {